 - 500 mg HCA

-At the end of the study, everybody lost weight, but there was no significant differences between those getting the placebo and those getting HCA or HCA + medium chain triglycerides.
+Results: everybody lost weigh (placebo too) but there were no significant differences between those getting the placebo and those getting HCA or HCA + medium-chain triglycerides.

-In 1999, a study titled (-)-Hydroxycitric acid does not affect energy expenditure and substrate oxidation in adult males in a post-absorptive state was published in International Journal of Obesity and Related Metabolic Disorders.
-This study involved 10 overweight and obese men.
-The men randomly were given either a placebo or HCA (3 grams per day).
+Study. titled (-)-Hydroxycitric acid does not affect energy expenditure and substrate oxidation in adult males in a post-absorptive state This study involved 10 overweight men who were given either a placebo or HCA (3 grams per day).
 The study lasted 3 days.
-The researchers wanted to see if the HCA in Garcinia cambogia increased fat burning and metabolic rate at rest and during moderate exercise.
-In both cases, HCA failed to cause any significant changes.

 Summary Of Garcinia Research